braedenalford/minportfolio/_posts/2021-04-01-fitzroy-gardens-trees.md

 Mini project for University looking briefly into a snapshot on plant data at the Fitzroy Gardens.

-This was my first introduction into using R Shiny as well as Leaflet
+This was my first introduction into using R Shiny as well as Leaflet.

 <div class="video-container">
     <iframe src="https://braedenalford.shinyapps.io/fitzroygardens/" height="1000" width="1100" allowfullscreen="" frameborder="0">